XRPLF/xrpl-dev-portal/content/data_v2.md

 Ripple Data API v2
 ==================

-The Ripple Data API v2 provides access to raw and processed information about changes in the Ripple Consensus Ledger.
+The Ripple Data API v2 provides access to information about changes in the Ripple Consensus Ledger, including transaction history and processed analytical data.
 This information is stored in a database for easy access, which frees `rippled` servers to maintain fewer historical ledger versions.
-Additionally, the Data API v2 acts as a source of processed analytic data to applications such as [Ripple Charts](https://www.ripplecharts.com/) and [ripple.com](https://www.ripple.com).
+Additionally, the Data API v2 acts as data source for applications such as [Ripple Charts](https://www.ripplecharts.com/) and [ripple.com](https://www.ripple.com).

 Ripple provides a live instance of the Data API with as complete a transaction record as possible at the following address: